EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions

-In this work, we adhere to the highest ethical standards across all stages of research.
-No human subjects were involved, and no personal data was used, ensuring compliance with privacy and security protocols.
-All datasets utilized are publicly available, mitigating concerns related to sensitive information exposure.
-We acknowledge the potential use of physics simulation models for harmful insights if misapplied; therefore, we encourage careful consideration of the context and application domain when deploying these models.
+In this work, we adhere to the highest ethical standards throughout all stages of research.
+No human subjects were involved, and no personal data was used, ensuring full compliance with privacy and security protocols.
+All datasets employed are publicly available, minimizing concerns regarding sensitive information exposure.